rachelabrasier/rachelabrasier.github.io/about.md

 permalink: /about/
 ---

-I am a full-time Economic Development Analyst with three years of professional data analysis experience, and a Geospatial Information Sciences master's student.
+I am a full-time Economic Development Analyst with three years of professional data analysis experience, and a Geospatial Information Sciences master's student and part-time staff writer for an international affairs publication.

 ### Current

 2019 - : Economic Development Analyst, University of Texas at Dallas
 2020 - : M.S.
 Geospatial Information Sciences, University of Texas at Dallas
+2020 - : Staff Writer, George Washington University International Affairs Review

 ### Previous Employment